Buseno

-Buseno is a municipality in the Moesa Region in the Swiss canton of Graubünden.
+Buseno is a municipality in the Moesa Region in the Swiss canton of the Grisons.

 History

 Buseno first became an independent municipality in 1851 when it separated from the former municipality of Calanca.
 The parish church of SS.
 Pietro e Antonio was consecrated in 1483.
 In 1776 it was expanded and in 1990 restored.
 The modern church of Nostra Signora di Fatima in Giova was built in 1984-88.

 Geography

 Buseno has an area, As of 2006, of 11.2 km2.
 Of this area, 5.6% is used for agricultural purposes, while 82.2% is forested.
 Of the rest of the land, 1.9% is settled (buildings or roads) and the remainder (10.3%) is non-productive (rivers, glaciers or mountains).

 Until 2017, the municipality was located in the Calanca sub-district of the Moesa district, after 2017 it was part of the Moesa Region.
 The village of Buseno is located on a terrasse on the right bank of the Calancasca.
 Below Buseno there is the village section of Molina and above are the alpine settlements of San Carlo (Maiensäss) and Giova.
 Giova originally belonged to the municipality of San Vittore and joined Buseno in 1899.
 Until 1943 Buseno was known as Busen.